git-town/git-town/documentation/commands/git-ship.md

 #### DESCRIPTION

 Squash merges the current branch, or `<branchname>` if given, into the main branch, leading to linear history on the main branch.

-* sync the main branch if there is a remote repository
+* syncs the main branch
-* pull remote updates for `<branchname>` if there is a remote repository
+* pulls remote updates for `<branchname>`
 * merges the main branch into `<branchname>`
 * squash-merges `<branchname>` into the main branch
-* pushes the main branch to the remote repository if there is a remote repository
+* pushes the main branch to the remote repository
 * deletes `<branchname>` from the local and remote repositories

+Only shipping of direct children of the main branch is allowed.
+To ship a nested child branch, all ancestor branches have to be shipped or killed.

 #### OPTIONS